Just 3 structures remain from the Brewery era:

 In July 1961 19 Bridge Street was renamed Seven Bridges House & re-opened as the Brewery reception centre for the training of licensees and entertainment of visitors.
 There was a bar and dining room and below that a demonstration cellar, which also contained a working model of the brewery, that is now housed at the Windsor & Eton Brewery.
 The building also housed the Executive Dining Room.

 In 1960 the Social Club was moved to Castle Street & the grand opening was reported in the Hop Leaf News: -HERE- It closed soon after the brewery moved to Worton Grange and re-opened very briefly in 1994 as ‘The Brewery Tap’ with a micro brewery connected to Shepherd Neame.
-After a long period vacant it was converded to residential.
+After a long period vacant it was converted for residential use.

 The basement housed a function room, where there was a working model of the brewery.
 This is now on display at the Windsor & Eton brewery on Duke Street, Windsor.